A Level Textiles/Fashion Design

 Assessment is a combination of practical portfolio work (this is mostly practical, but also includes detailed and coherent annotation of your work within your sketchbook and an essay) and a practical exam (in which you produce your final piece under exam conditions).

-Students who wish to pursue Textiles/Fashion as part of a career path will potentially continue to a one-year Foundation course in Art/Textiles (to decide on which Textile discipline to explore at degree level) followed by a degree in a particular field such as Fashion/Costume Design, Textiles (including constructed, printed etc) Fashion Promotion and Marketing or Photography.
+Students will potentially continue to a one-year Foundation course in Art/Textiles (to decide on which Textile discipline to explore at degree level) followed by a degree in a particular field such as Fashion/Costume Design, Textiles (including constructed, printed etc) Fashion Promotion and Marketing or Photography.
 Textiles/Fashion can be useful to a whole series of different careers including interior design, marketing, illustration, TV advertising and website design.